FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Human Input Devices.markdown

 # Overview

 ## What is a Human Input Device?
 A human input device is any device which is primarily aimed at taking user input and passing it to the machine.
 Such devices include mice, keyboards, game controllers, TV remotes and more.
 The devices may have some limited output features as well (such as lights and vibration) but they will not usually constitute the primary output device.
-One exception to this wouild be Braille keyboards which have both the keyboard input and character output in a single device.
+One exception to this would be Braille keyboards which have both the keyboard input and character output in a single device.

 A human input device is not the same as a human interface device.
 "Human interface device (HID)" refers to two possible meanings: